 - Associate Professor Alan Farmer, co-developer with Zachary Lesser (Professor at University of Pennsylvania)

 - Description from the DEEP Homepage: DEEP: Database of Early English Playbooks allows scholars and students to investigate the publishing, printing, and marketing of English Renaissance drama in ways not possible using any other print or electronic resource.
 An easy-to-use and highly customizable search engine of every playbook produced in England, Scotland, and Ireland from the beginning of printing through 1660, DEEP provides a wealth of information about the original playbooks, their title-pages, paratextual matter, advertising features, bibliographic details, and theatrical backgrounds.
+DEEP is also now a part of the new platform Linked Early Modern Drama Online (LEMDO).

-- Written and delivered by Associate Professor Koritha Mitchell, with contributions from OSU students Cameron Justice, Mark Frantz, Bailey Gallagher, and Lucille "Ciru" Wainaina.
+- Written and delivered by Professor Koritha Mitchell, with contributions from OSU students Cameron Justice, Mark Frantz, Bailey Gallagher, and Lucille "Ciru" Wainaina.
 Production and editing by Paul Kotheimer (OSU) and post-production by Christine Xine Yao (C19).

 - A 45-minute audio recording about how to handle racial and other slurs responsibly and with intellectual rigor.
 C19 Podcast: Official Publication of the Society for Nineteenth-Century Americanists.
 March 4, 2019.